Kowtow: Traditional usage

 In Imperial Chinese protocol, the kowtow was performed before the Emperor of China.
-Depending on the solemnity of the situation different grades of kowtow would be used.
-In the most solemn of ceremonies, for example at the coronation of a new Emperor, the Emperor's subjects would undertake the ceremony of the "three kneelings and nine kowtows", the so-called grand kowtow, which involves kneeling from a standing position three times, and each time, performing the kowtow three times while kneeling.
+Depending on the situation's solemnity, different kowtow grades would be used.
+In the most solemn of ceremonies, for example, at the coronation of a new Emperor, the Emperor's subjects would undertake the ceremony of the "three kneelings and nine kowtows", the so-called grand kowtow, which involves kneeling from a standing position three times, and each time, performing the kowtow three times while kneeling.
 Immanuel Hsu describes the "full kowtow" as "three kneelings and nine knockings of the head on the ground".

-As government officials represented the majesty of the Emperor while carrying out their duties, commoners were also required to kowtow to them in formal situations.
-For example, a commoner brought before a local magistrate would be required to kneel and kowtow.
-A commoner is then required to remain kneeling, whereas a person who has earned a degree in the Imperial examinations is permitted a seat.
+As government officials represented the majesty of the Emperor while carrying out their duties, commoners were required to kowtow to them in formal situations.
+For example, a commoner brought before a local magistrate must kneel and kowtow.
+A commoner was required to remain kneeling, whereas a person who had earned a degree in the Imperial examinations was permitted a seat.

-Since one is required by Confucian philosophy to show great reverence to one's parents and grandparents, children may also be required to kowtow to their elderly ancestors, particularly on special occasions.
+Since one is required by Confucian philosophy to show great reverence to one's parents and grandparents, children may be required to kowtow to their elderly ancestors, particularly on special occasions.
 For example, at a wedding, the marrying couple was traditionally required to kowtow to both sets of parents, as acknowledgement of the debt owed for their nurturing.

 Confucius believed there was a natural harmony between the body and mind and therefore, whatever actions were expressed through the body would be transferred over to the mind.
 Because the body is placed in a low position in the kowtow, the idea is that one will naturally convert to his or her mind a feeling of respect.
 What one does to oneself influences the mind.
 Confucian philosophy held that respect was important for a society, making bowing an important ritual.

 Modern Chinese usage

 The kowtow, and other traditional forms of reverence, were much maligned after the May Fourth Movement.
 Today, only vestiges of the traditional usage of the kowtow remain.
 In many situations, the standing bow has replaced the kowtow.
 For example, some, but not all, people would choose to kowtow before the grave of an ancestor, or while making traditional offerings to an ancestor.
-Direct descendants may also kowtow at the funeral of an ancestor, while others would simply bow.
+Direct descendants may kowtow at the funeral of an ancestor, while others would simply bow.
 During a wedding, some couples may kowtow to their respective parents, though the standing bow is today more common.
 In extreme cases, the kowtow can be used to express profound gratitude, apology, or to beg for forgiveness.

-The kowtow remains alive as part of a formal induction ceremony in certain traditional trades that involve apprenticeship or discipleship.
+The kowtow is still used as part of a formal induction ceremony in certain traditional trades that involve apprenticeship or discipleship.
 For example, Chinese martial arts schools often require a student to kowtow to a master.
-Likewise, traditional performing arts often also require the kowtow.
+Traditional performing arts often require the kowtow.